egzumer/uv-k5-firmware-custom/README.md

 ENABLE_DTMF_DECODER           := 1       live on-screen DTMF decoder
 ENABLE_COMPANDER              := 1       compander option - setting not yet saved
-ENABLE_SHOW_CHARGE_LEVEL      := 1       show the charge level when the radio is on charge
+ENABLE_SHOW_CHARGE_LEVEL      := 1       show the charge level when the radio is on charge ENABLE_STATUSBAR_VOLTAGE      := 0       show the battery voltage on the top status bar - when possible ENABLE_STATUSBAR_PERCENTAGE   := 1       show the battery percentage on the top status bar - when possible
 #ENABLE_SINGLE_VFO_CHAN       := 1       not yet implemented - single VFO on display when possible
 #ENABLE_BAND_SCOPE            := 1       not yet implemented - spectrum/pan-adapter
 ```